 - Xbox Controller Gamepad support on Windows.
 [Others pads can be set up manually.
 Gamepad support not currently available on Mac]

-Project Zomboid has an array of mechanics in place to up the survival & realism of gameplay.
-Environmental (day/night, seasons, weather), traditional (food, water, injury), mental (depression, boredom) and more.
+Project Zomboid has an array of mechanics to up the survival & realism of gameplay.
+Environmental (day/night, seasons, weather), traditional (food, water, injury), mental (depression, boredom), and more.
 It can be very intricate to balance.

-Project Zomboid was released waaay back in 2013, but I honestly only started hearing about it in the start of 2022.
-It turns out that in December of 2021 they released a massive update to their (previously released but badly flawed) multiplayer system, causing the game to take off like a rocket.
-If you’ve dicked around my website or podcast for longer than five minutes you know I never watch any videos on a game beyond whatever the developer happens to add to their Steam/GOG store page.
-So I did pick the game up on sale and screw around with it a little, just to see what all of the fuss is about.
+Project Zomboid was released in 2013, but I only started hearing about it at the start of 2022.
+In December of 2021, they released a massive update to their (previously released but badly flawed) multiplayer system, causing the game to take off like a rocket.
+If you’ve dicked around my website or podcast for longer than five minutes, you know I never watch any videos on a game beyond whatever the developer happens to add to their Steam/GOG store page.
+So I did pick up the game on sale and screwed around with it a little to see what the fuss was about.